programadory/journey-code/README.md

 # EXTRAS!

-+ LOG implemeted in Termux.h to help with debug [DONE]
++ LOG implemeted in Termux.h to help with debug
 + Small improvements for LOG in Termux.h and bug fixes.